113ll3/Ibmclouddocscli/reference/ibmcloud/cf_index.md

 <dl>
 <dt>*-a* https://api.{DomainName} (optional)</dt>
-<dd>The URL of the API endpoint of {{site.data.keyword.Bluemix_notm}}.</dd>
+<dd>The URL of the API endpoint of {{site.data.keyword.cloud_notm}}.</dd>
 <dt>*-u* user_name (optional)</dt>
 <dd>Your user name.</dd>
 <dt>*-p* password (optional)</dt>
 <dd>Your password.</dd>
 <dd>*Important:* If you provide your password by using the *-p* parameter on the command line interface, the password might be recorded in the command line history.
 For security reasons, avoid providing the password by using the -p parameter.
 Instead, enter the password when the command line interface prompts you.</dd>
 <dt>*-sso*</dt>
 <dd>You must use the single sign-on option (SSO) when logging in with a federated ID.
-This is not required when logging in with an IBMid.
-If you try to sign in with a federated ID, and you do not specify the SSO parameter, you will be prompted to include it.
+This isn't required when logging in with an IBMid.
+If you try to sign in with a federated ID, and you don't specify the SSO parameter, you'll be prompted to include it.
 Using the SSO parameter prompts you to enter the one-time passcode upon login.</dd>
 <dt>*-o* organization_name</dt>
 <dd>The name of the organization that you want to log in to.</dd>
 <dt>*-s* space_name</dt>